Deep Learning for Time Series Anomaly Detection: A Survey: Time series Anomaly Detection Methods

-\\ In \citep{zhao2020multivariate}, two parallel graph attention (GAT) layers are proposed for self-supervised multivariate time series anomaly detection, which will extract correlations between different time series (intermetric dependencies) and learn the relationships between timestamps (temporal dependencies).
-This model incorporates both forecasting- and reconstruction-based models by defining an integrated objective.
-The forecasting model predicts only one point, while the reconstruction model learns a latent representation of the entire time series.
+In \citep{zhao2020multivariate}, two parallel graph attention (GAT) layers are introduced for self-supervised multivariate TSAD.
+These layers identify connections between different time series and learn relationships between timestamps.
+The model combines forecasting and reconstruction approaches: the forecasting model predicts one point, while the reconstruction model learns a latent representation of the entire time series.
 The model can diagnose anomalous time series (interpretability).
-Fused Sparse Autoencoder and Graph Net (FuSAGNet) \citep{han2022learning} is a framework that fused both SAE reconstruction and GNN forecasting to discover complex types of anomalies in multivariate data.
-FuSAGNet incorporates GDN \citep{deng2021graph}, but embeds sensors in each process, followed by recurrent units to capture temporal dependencies.
-By learning recurrent sensor embeddings and sparse latent representations of input, the GNN predicts expected behaviours in test time.
+FuSAGNet \citep{han2022learning} fused SAE reconstruction and GNN forecasting to find complex anomalies in multivariate data.
+It incorporates GDN \citep{deng2021graph} but embeds sensors in each process, followed by recurrent units to capture temporal patterns.
+By learning recurrent sensor embeddings and sparse latent representations, the GNN predicts expected behaviours during the testing phase.